 Deploying Saved Queries¶

-Click the icon associated to each query to create a derived view in the Virtual DataPort server, with the VQL sent by the tool to the to the server to execute that query.
+Click the icon associated to each query to create a derived view in the Virtual DataPort server, with the VQL sent by the tool to the server to execute that query.
 When you click this icon, you will see a dialog like the one in Deploying a query to the Virtual DataPort server, where you have to fill in the following information:

 Server URI: connection URI to the server where the query is going to be deployed as a view.